-- In The Dracula Dossier, Telluric Vampires have several similarities to supernatural ones, but also have some important differences.
+- Telluric Vampires have several similarities to supernatural ones, but also have some important differences.
 Notably, wooden stakes have no effect, but stakes made from conductive materials ground out a vampire's telluric energies and paralyze it.

 - That said, Edom is prepared for a GM who is using the default vampire build instead.
-The agency's standard-issue crossbow is designed to fire heavier than normal wooden quarrels, which could stake a vampire with a really good shot.
+The agency's standard-issue crossbow is designed to fire heavier-than-normal wooden quarrels, which can stake a vampire with a really good shot.
 They also provide a Stake Tube for those times when a vampire is caught sleeping in its coffin; instead of several hammer blows, a pneumatic piston drives the stake into place with a single shot.

 - Vampire: The Masquerade – Redemption: Available as a weapon, it works like a dagger, deals pitiful damage but has a chance of impaling a vampire enemy in the heart, rendering him helpless for a while as you whale on him.
 Oddly enough, the same effect can be achieved with arrows and bolts (though it's rarer).
 Finally, the modern age brings up the a Stake Gun, which is a stake-shooting gun.